Nancy Conrad

-Nancy (Crane) Conrad (born September 25, 1942) is a teacher, author, publisher, entrepreneur, and public speaker.
-She is the wife of late astronaut Pete Conrad and Founder and Chair of the Conrad Foundation.
+Nancy Conrad is a teacher, author, publisher, entrepreneur, and public speaker.
+She is the wife of late astronaut Pete Conrad and founder and chair of the Conrad Foundation.

 Education and early career

-Nancy Conrad was born on September 25, 1942 in Denver, Colorado where she became a high school English teacher at George Washington High School.
+She was born in Denver, Colorado, where she became a high school English teacher at George Washington High School.
 She later began work in the publishing industry as Associate Publisher for International Business Woman magazine.
 While at this publication, Conrad interviewed many notable women including Betty Ford, Kay Koplovitz, Mary Kay Ash and Caroline Rose Hunt.
 She also served as a contributing writer for the articles “ “A Century on Wheels: The Great American Race” and “100 Years of Moving Pictures.”

 Career

 In 1996, Nancy Conrad founded four companies with her husband Pete Conrad to make space travel more accessible to all individuals: Universal Space Network (USN), Universal Spacelines, Universal Spaceware, and Rocket Development Company.
 She was the Director of Communications for Universal Space Network, which is now SSC Space US, Inc. Nancy also founded Universal Spaceworks, an astronaut licensing company representing 20 astronauts who worked at NASA.
 Universal Spaceworks produced educational products based on the exploration of space, including the book, Heroes of Space, published in 1999 by Intervisual Books.
 Under Nancy Conrad’s leadership, Universal Spaceworks collaborated with Bandai America, Saban Entertainment’s toy licensee for the “Power Rangers in Space,” in 1998 to create a line of action figures called “Heroes of Space.”
 The line portrayed former astronauts of America’s space program, including moonwalker Pete Conrad from Apollo 12, Charles Duke from Apollo 16, and Alan Bean from Apollo 12.